paulnorthrop/rust/README.md

 x <- ru(logf = log_dmvnorm, sigma = covmat, d = 2, n = 1000, init = c(0, 0))
 ```

 From version 1.2.0 onwards the faster function `ru_rcpp` can be used.
-See the vignette "Rusting faster: Simulation using Rcpp" for details.
+See the vignette "Rusting Faster: Simulation using Rcpp" for details.

 ``` r
 # Create an external pointer to a C++ function to evaluate the log-density.